setms/book/docs/requirements/digest/elicitation.md

 **Resilience** is a judgement of how well the system can continue offering its critical services in the presence of disruptive events.

-These are emergent properties of the **sociotechnical system**, which contains hardware, software, and non-technical elements such as people, processes, and regulations.
+Quality attributes are emergent properties of the **sociotechnical system**, which contains hardware, software, and non-technical elements such as people, processes, and regulations.
 Sociotechnical systems are so complex that you can't understand them as a whole.
 Rather, you have to view them as layers: equipment, operating system, networks, applications, business processes, organization, and society.